grease-xmr/grease/docs/legacy/introduction.md

   claim their funds after a predetermined time-out.
 In this case, the forcing party is usually the merchant since they have the greater incentive to do so in the case where a channel has been abandoned by the client.

+### Anti-principles

+The following design goals are explicitly _excluded_ from the Grease design:

+* Multi-hop channels.
+Multi-hop channels are probably _possible_ in Grease, but they are not a design goal.
+  Taking the Lightning Network as the case study, [CJ argues](monerokon5) that the vast majority of the utility of lightning is captured by bilateral channels, with a tiny fraction of the complexity.

+[monerokon5]: https://cfp.twed.org/mk5/talk/QYDGPM/ "Grease: A Minimalistic Payment Channel Implementation for Monero"